 So – top salespeople have the discipline and confidence to save the generic deck for a marketing event and use any PowerPoints sparingly to demonstrate that they DO understand the client’s marketplace, have listened to them and can solve their specific business problem…

-Summary – practising skills in a virtual environment
+Summary - practicing skills in a virtual environment

 In the current environment, sales leaders need to instil calm and confidence so that their sales teams can focus on the right things.
-Salespeople need to instil calm and confidence in customers who are working hard to help their own businesses return to full strength.
+Salespeople need to instil calm and confidence especially now when customers may be working hard to help their own businesses to return to full strength.
 To do this, they need a game plan, confidence, and the skills to fully embrace and execute a virtual selling strategy

 The only way to gain confidence and skill of course, is to practice in a virtual environment.
 Just as in sports, the team which is best trained and prepared is the one that typically comes out on top.
 Arming salespeople with an understanding of the unique challenges, a set of best practices, and lots of practice is what will help them to continue to engage in meaningful conversations and embedding the confidence and trust needed for customers to make purchase decisions in these difficult times.